Choosing the right concrete finish for your garden project

 Pavilion Finish Concrete is first ground

-the Pavilion-Finished-Concretesame way as honed concrete.
+in the same way as honed concrete.
 However, the surface is then acid etched to provide a much improved anti-slip finish.

 In the image shown here, you can see an example of it being used around a pool.
 Note that it has a very similar look to honed concrete.